 A course in people reading skills

-More than anything else, this TV series will convince you that human behavior can be very, very predictable.
-After all, that’s the whole fun of studying human behavior- being able to predict it successfully.
+More than anything else, this TV series will convince you that human behaviour can be very, very predictable.
+After all, that’s the whole fun of studying human behaviour- being able to predict it successfully.